ZEISS-PiWeb/PiWeb-Api/_pages/0125-restapi-dataservice-measurements.md

 {% assign endpoint="/measurements" %}
 {% assign summary="Updates measurements" %}
 {% capture description %}
 Updating a measurement does always affect the whole measurement.
-This means that the whole measurement, including attributes and values, needs to be transfered within the body of the request and is deleted and recreated again on server side.
+This means that you must send the whole measurement, including attributes and values, in the request body.
+The server then deletes the old measurement and creates the new one in a single transaction.
 {% endcapture %}

 {% assign exampleCaption="Update a measurement - add and change an attribute" %}